-Plan Change 8 significantly reduced the previous 15m road setback for buildings on Māori land to 3m, or 5m where the garage directly faces the road, and the previous 10m internal boundary setback for buildings on Māori land to 2m.
-As this could result in adverse visual and privacy effects for neighbours in some cases, a recession plane on those internal boundaries between different landowners' properties mitigated these effects, based on the standard Christchurch City recession plane rule.
+This Plan Change proposes to significantly reduce the current 15m road setback for buildings on Māori land to 3m, or 5m where the garage directly faces the road, and the current 10m internal boundary setback for buildings on Māori land to 2m.
+As this could result in adverse visual and privacy effects for neighbours in some cases, a recession plane is proposed on those internal boundaries between different landowners' properties to mitigate these effects, based on the standard Christchurch City recession plane rule.

-In situations where there could be multiple buildings on communally owned land, the previous coverage limit of 35% could be restrictive so it is increased beyond what might otherwise be expected (to 50%), to recognise the unique nature of this form of land tenure, and an associated strong desire for kaitiakitanga.
-The previous coverage rule also assumed residential land use when the zone provided for a wider range of land uses than purely residential.
+In situations where there could be multiple buildings on communally owned land, the current coverage limit of 35% could be restrictive and it is proposed to increase it beyond what might otherwise be expected (to 50%), to recognise the unique nature of this form of land tenure, and an associated strong desire for kaitiakitanga.
+The current coverage rule also assumes residential land use when the zone provides for a wider range of land uses than purely residential.

-A more generous earthworks allowance (the same as for residential zones) is now allowed for Māori land in the zone, where sites are below 2000m2.
+A more generous earthworks allowance (the same as for residential zones) is also proposed for Māori land in the zone, where sites are below 2000m2.

+Date Publicly Notified: 14 April 2021

+Council Decision Notified: DD Month YYYY

-Date Publicly Notified: 14 April 2021Council Decision: 2 December 2021Plan Details: Chapters, 2, 8, 12 and 14
+Plan Details: Chapters, 2, 8, 12 and 14

-Date Operative: 14 March 2022 File No: PL/DP/8 TRIM No: FOLDER19/1000
+Date Operative: DD Month YYYY File No: PL/DP/8 TRIM No: FOLDER19/1000